 The annual prize-distribution function itself is unique in that it is conducted entirely by school children.
 Prize-winners from India and a few from abroad attend the function.
 Prizes won by other foreign children are received, on their behalf, by the diplomatic representatives of the respective countries.
 The President of India or the Vice-President or the Prime Minister is normally the Chief Guest at the function.

 This annual compendium has acquired a unique place in the world of children's literature.
-The Art Number published in 2005 was the fifty sixth.

 ON-THE-SPOT PAINTING COMPETITIONAt the 1952 exhibition of prize-winning paintings, a doubting Thomas felt that children could not have turned out such 'accomplished works of art'.
 To clear the doubt, the first On-the-Spot Painting Competition in Delhi was held in April 1952.
 The Competition held on the sprawling lawns of a New Delhi's school, was an annual event till the year 2005 and over 10,000 children in and around Delhi, as well as children of foreign nationals in Delhi, participated whole-heartedly.
 However, the Competition had to be suspended owing to space constrains and traffic restrictions.

 Housed in the building of the Children's Book Trust on Bahadur Shah Zafar Marg, New Delhi, the Museum occupies a floor area of 5184.5 sq. feet – a portion of the first floor.
 A separate entrance with a stately winding staircase leads up to a foyer.
 Inside, the Museum is divided into two equal halves.
 The two sections have over 160 glass cases, 1000 ft. long, mounted on the walls.
 One section has exhibits from European countries, the U.K., and the U.S.A., Australia, New Zealand, Commonwealth of Independent States and the other from Asian countries, the Middle East, Africa and India.
-There are also special displays besides a representative collection from the over 150 kinds of authentic Indian costume dolls made at the Dolls Workshop attached to the Museum.
+There are also special displays besides a representative collection from the over 150 kinds of authentic Indian costume dolls made at the Dolls Designing Centre and Workshop (started in 1966) attached to the Museum.

 Indian dolls made at the workshop are exchanged for gifts received from abroad as well as sold to collectors and to museums in India and abroad.
 Each doll is handcrafted after meticulous research into the physical attributes, dress and jewellery of individual characters.
 Little wonder then, the dolls won the First Prize–Golden Peacock Feather–at the Dolls Biennale held in Cracow, Poland, in 1980.
 The Museum's collection of the costume dolls was inspired by a gift of a single doll, which Shankar received from the Hungarian Ambassador in the early fifties, to be given away as a prize in the Shankar's International Children's Competition.
 Shankar fell in love with the doll.
 With the permission of the Ambassador, he kept the doll for himself.
 So fascinated was he with this Hungarian doll that Shankar, thereafter, began collecting costume dolls whenever he went abroad.
 His visits were frequent, he being a part of the group of journalists accompanying the then Prime Minister, Jawaharlal Nehru.